-Macron creates confusion over Libyan 'hotspots'
+Confusion swirls around Macron's Libya 'hotspots'

 A French source told EUobserver that Macron meant asylum requests should be treated as closely as possible to the migrants' countries of origin.

-In a speech he gave during the visit, the French leader said he wanted that the EU "is able to go process asylum seekers as close as possible to the ground, in the safest third country, close to the country of origin".
+In a speech he gave during the visit, the French leader also said he wanted the EU to be “able to process asylum seekers as close as possible to the ground, in the safest third country, close to the country of origin".

-He said France would send Ofpra missions to Italy and "on African soil, in safe countries," and did not specifically mention Libya.
+He said France would send Ofpra missions to Italy and "on African soil, in safe countries," but did not name Libya in this context.

-In his speech, he referred to Libya to point out that 800,000 to 1 million people lived in camps there and would not all be eligible for asylum.
+In his speech, he referred to Libya only to point out that 800,000 to 1 million people lived in camps there and that they would not all be eligible for asylum.
 He also said that he wanted to "politically stabilise" the country.

-The idea of opening hotspots in Libya caught the EU by surprise.
+The initial AFP report on Macron’s “hotspots” in “Libya” wrong-footed the European Commission.

-A spokeswoman for the European Commission, Natasha Bertaud, said that the EU executive would need time to "define exactly what is being proposed."
+A Commission spokeswoman, Natasha Bertaud, said that the EU executive would need time to "define exactly what is being proposed."

 Too much in a word

-Note: This story was updated at 7PM in Brussels on Thursday, taking note of the Elysee's denial of the AFP quotes